Save Britain's Heritage: Achievements and failures

 However, campaigns are not always successful.
 Its campaign in 1977–1978 to save the Baltic Exchange building and its collection for the nation failed as it was unable to stop the demolition of historic buildings in the City of London to make way for the new Baltic Exchange and could not prevent the disposal of the interior of the Baltic Exchange, which had been damaged by a Provisional Irish Republican Army bomb in 1992.
 It has previously campaigned to save the General Market Buildings of Smithfield Market on Farringdon Road and the Royal Aircraft Establishment in Farnborough.
-As of October 2022, it is currently campaigning to protect Marks & Spencer's Marble Arch store on Oxford Street.
+As of October 2022, it was campaigning to protect Marks & Spencer's Marble Arch store on Oxford Street.
 SAVE has since taken the case to a public inquiry at Westminster City Hall after being called in by Secretary of State Michael Gove in June 2022.

 The group has lobbied against the addition of dense housing in Manchester.
 The group has argued that the skyscrapers in the city centre of Manchester, which are set to house 100,000 people by 2025, reflect "outdated thinking that regards towers as symbols of success."